imatix/gsl/README.md

 If the expression ends with a default operator that has no second operand, and the value of the expressions result is undefined then the substitution resolves to an empty string.

 If a format string is provided, it is used to format the result before continuing.
-The format string is similar to that used by the printf function in C.  It must contain exactly one conversion specification, consisting of zero or more of the flags `#`, `0`, `-`, ` ` and `+`, an optional minimum field width, an optional precision consisting of a point (`.') followed by an optional number, and a mandatory conversion specifier among the following: `d`, `i`, `o`, `u`, `x`, `X`, `e`, `E`, `f`, `g`, `c` and `s'.
+The format string is similar to that used by the printf function in C.  It must contain exactly one conversion specification, consisting of zero or more of the flags `#`, `0`, `-`, ` ` and `+`, an optional minimum field width, an optional precision consisting of a point (`.`) followed by an optional number, and a mandatory conversion specifier among the following: `d`, `i`, `o`, `u`, `x`, `X`, `e`, `E`, `f`, `g`, `c` and `s`.
 The data are always converted to the appropriate type (one of long int, double, char or char *) for the conversion string.
 Note that not all legal C format strings are allowed in GSL.
 See details of the C printf function for more details. :)

 The pretty-print modifier specifies how case modification and replacement of certain characters takes place.
 The valid pretty-print modifiers (not case-sensitive) are: